turingschool/front-end-curriculum/projects/travel-tracker.md

 * [ ]  Proficient - The application uses the above technologies to a professional level.
 * [ ]  Exceptional - Meets all expectations of `Proficient`.
 In addition, the application has additional features/extensions implemented that go above and beyond the project requirements.

-## UI/UX
+## UI/UX & Accessibility

 * [ ] Novice - The application is confusing or difficult to use.
 The UI is incomplete, and the app is not responsive.
+Accessibility has not been considered.
 * [ ] Advanced Beginner - The application may be confusing or difficult to use at times.
 The application shows some effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
 The UI is incomplete, and the app is not responsive.
+Accessibility has been considered, but does not have strong accessible features.
 * [ ] Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.
 The application is fully responsive and the UI does not detract from the UX.
+Lighthouse accessibility audit is at least 90%.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, the application has clearly had special consideration around usability on devices.
+Lighthouse accessibility audit is at a 100%.

 ### JavaScript Style & OOP